benardop/awesom-bookstore/README.md

  ## Conference Website

-The project is inspired by  Cindy Shin in Behance (https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) For this conference website, I implemented Html, JavaScript And Css that includes the project details in mobile.
+The project is inspired by a mock up to create an interactice book store using ES-6 modules For this awesome-books, I implemented Html, JavaScript And Css that includes the project details in mobile.

 ## Built With the following